paritytech/polkadot/roadmap/implementors-guide/guide.md

 ### The Validity Module

-After a backed candidate is made available, it is included and proceeds into an acceptance period during which validators are randomly selected to do secondary checks of the parablock.
+After a backed candidate is made available, it is included and proceeds into an acceptance period during which validators are randomly selected to do (secondary) approval checks of the parablock.
 Any reports disputing the validity of the candidate will cause escalation, where even more validators are requested to check the block, and so on, until either the parablock is determined to be invalid or valid.
 Those on the wrong side of the dispute are slashed and, if the parablock is deemed invalid, the relay chain is rolled back to a point before that block was included.

 However, this isn't the end of the story.
 We are working in a forkful blockchain environment, which carries three important considerations:
   1. For security, validators that misbehave shouldn't only be slashed on one fork, but on all possible forks.
 Validators that misbehave shouldn't be able to create a new fork of the chain when caught and get away with their misbehavior.